nnHomoli/ForgottenDream/README.md

 Some of the code is outdated, awful, unoptimized, or overthought

-In the end, it was never really used much anywhere, and the idea is quite terrible in itself
+In the end, it was never really used much anywhere, and the idea is quite stupid in itself

 ## Credits